 Why do I need to pay for a public performance license for music in my grocery store?

-You may think that your customers are not paying conscious attention to the music you play in your grocery store, or you may assume that a recording of a song is not the same thing as a public performance.
+You may think that your customers are not paying conscious attention to the music you play in your grocery store, or you may assume that a song recording is not the same as a public performance.
 However, U.S. copyright law states that playing a recording of a song qualifies as a public performance, especially if the music might financially benefit you.
-If you make money, then the artist who created the song should also receive some royalty payment for helping you.
+If you make money, the artist who created the song should also receive royalty payment for helping you.

-Playing music in your store arguably benefits your bottom line, which is why you must pay royalties through a PRO or a commercial music streaming service, like Cloud Cover Music.
+Playing music in your store arguably benefits your bottom line, so you must pay royalties through a PRO or a commercial music streaming service, like Cloud Cover Music.

 How does playing music in my grocery store benefit my business?

-Music can change your customers’ mood, mental state, and physical energy, which can inspire them to buy more.
-This behavioral change can, according to scientific research, improve a business’s financial outcomes.
+Music can change your customers’ moods, mental states, and physical energy, inspiring them to buy more.
+According to scientific research, this behavioral change can improve a business’s financial outcomes.

 How can I get music for my grocery store without dozens of PRO contracts?